My 10 Favorite Pennsylvania Travel Photos of 2016

 From December 1-31, 2016, I shared my 31 favorite photos of the year.
 Narrowing the list down to 31 was a major challenge, and I’m excited about how many great shots I was able to take during the year.

 This past year was UncoveringPA’s third full year in existence, and it’s become a bit of a tradition to count down my favorite photos of the year each year.
-If you want, you can visit these links to see my favorite 2014 photos and my top 2015 photos.
+If you want, you can visit these links to see my favorite 2014 photos and my top 2015 photos, my favorite photos of 2017, and my favorite photos of 2018.

 Fortunately, while I still like some of those shots, I feel like my photos from 2016 are much better than those I have in the list.
 Because of this, I’m very excited to see what great new photos I’ll be able to share with you in 2017.